RiccardoMearini/UrmaDealGenie/docs/ExampleConfigs-SafetyOrderRanges.md

 # Safety Order Ranges Deal Rules examples
-NOTE: It is strongly recommended to test settings with the `"UpdateDeals": false` value set before you set it to true and update your deals.
+NOTE: It is strongly recommended to test settings with the `"Update": false` value set before you set it to true and update your deals.
 Make sure the number of deals the function says it thinks needs updating matches what you expect.

 ## Example 1 - Set a specific Take Profit for each Safety Order
 This is the simplest use of this rule type, a directy mapping between Safety Order and Take Profit.